Dihedral G-Hilb via representations of the McKay quiver: Introduction.

 \section{Abstract}

-For a given small binary dihedral group $G=\BD_{2n}(a)$ we use the classification of $G$-graphs to describe explicitly \Hilb{G} by giving an affine open cover of $\Mtheta$, the moduli space of $\theta$-stable quiver representations.
+For a given finite small binary dihedral group $G\subset\GL(2,\C)$ we provide an explicit description of the minimal resolution $Y$ of the singularity $\C^2/G$.
+The minimal resolution $Y$ is known to be either the moduli space of $G$-clusters $\Hilb{G}$, or the equivalent $\Mtheta$, the moduli space of $\theta$-stable quiver representations of the McKay quiver.
+We use both moduli approaches to give an explicit open cover of $Y$, by assigning to every distinguished $G$-graph $\Gamma$ an open set $U_\Gamma\subset\Mtheta$, and calculating the explicit equation of $U_\Gamma$ using the McKay quiver with relations $(Q,R)$.

-\section{Introduction}
+\section{Introduction.}

-Given a finite subgroup $G\subset\GL(2,\C)$ the ``special'' McKay correspondence relates the $G$-equivariant geometry of $\C^2$ and the minimal resolution $Y$ of the quotient $\C^2/G$, stablishing a one-to-one correspondence between the irreducible components of the exceptional divisor $E\subset Y$ and the ``special'' irreducible representations.
-This minimal resolution $Y$ can be viewed as two equivalent moduli spaces: by a result of Ishii \cite{Ish02} we know that $Y=$ \Hilb{G} the $G$-invariant Hilbert scheme \Hilb{G} introduced by Ito and Nakamura, and at the same time $Y=\Mtheta$ the moduli space of $\theta$-stable representations of the McKay quiver. \\
+The generalisation of the McKay correspondence \cite{McK80}, \cite{Rei02} to small finite subgroups $G\subset\GL(2,\C)$ was established after Wunram \cite{Wun88} introduced the notion of special representation.
+The so-called ``special'' McKay correspondence relates the $G$-equivariant geometry of $\C^2$ and the minimal resolution $Y$ of the quotient $\C^2/G$, establishing a one-to-one correspondence between the irreducible components of the exceptional divisor $E\subset Y$ and the special irreducible representations.
+This minimal resolution $Y$ can be viewed as two equivalent moduli spaces: by a result of Ishii \cite{Ish02} it is known that $Y=\Hilb{G}$ the $G$-invariant Hilbert scheme introduced by Ito and Nakamura \cite{IN99}, and at the same time as $Y=\Mtheta$ the moduli space of $\theta$-stable representations of the McKay quiver.

-Attempts to construct explicitly the minimal resolution $Y$ for subgroups $G\subset\GL(2,\C)$ have only being done with abelian groups in the context of toric geometry, where the use of $G$-graphs in these cases provides a nice and friendly framework to describe both \Hilb{G} and $\Mtheta$.
-In the abelian case the connection between $G$-graphs and representations of the McKay quiver is well known by many authors, but the non-abelian case was missing.
-This is the gap that this paper is filling: we provide a method to interpret $G$-graphs from representations of the McKay quiver $Q$ and vice versa. \\